hyperledger/aries-rfcs/concepts/0094-cross-domain-messaging/README.md

 - associated with a DID, and
 - used for a relationship.

 A DID can be resolved to get its corresponding DIDDoc by any Agent that needs access to the DIDDoc.
-This is true whether talking about a DID on a Public Ledger, or a pairwise DID persisted only to the parties of the relationship.
-In the case of pairwise DIDs, it's the (implementation specific) domain's responsibility to ensure such resolution is available to all Agents requiring it.
+This is true whether talking about a DID on a Public Ledger, or a pairwise DID (using the [did:peer method](https://dhh1128.github.io/peer-did-method-spec/index.html)) persisted only to the parties of the relationship.
+In the case of pairwise DIDs, it's the (implementation specific) domain's responsibility to ensure such resolution is available to all Agents requiring it within the domain.

 #### Messages are Private